-The Bachelor of Science in Nursing program is accredited by the National League for Nursing Accrediting Commission, 3343 Peachtree Road NE, Suite 500, Atlanta, GA 30326; Sharon Tanner, Ed.D., RN, Executive Director; 404-975-5000; sjtanner@nlnac.org.
+The Bachelor of Science in Nursing program is accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road NE, Suite 500, Atlanta, GA 30326; Sharon Tanner, EdD, MSN, RN, Chief Executive Officer; 404-975-5000.

 The undergraduate programs in business administration, business management, and accounting are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
-The Albany programs in Organizational Leadership are not included in this accreditation.